lexie23c/Hivebets/REWARDS.md

 ## Overview

-HiveBets offers two reward systems:
+Hivebets offers two reward systems:

 1. **Cashback** - Earn on every bet you place
 2. **Referrals** - Earn from friends you invite